oljung/portfolio-project-two/README.md

 1. [contrast tester](https://webaim.org/resources/contrastchecker/)
     - The Webaim contrast tester is used to check if contrast was good enough to display text on the selected background.
 ## 4. Testing

-### 4.1 Developmen process
-This section vill detail how each part of the site was implemented and tested during development to give an insight to have the site took form.
-A summary of testing can be found further down.

 ### 4.1 Validator testing